Best Startup Loans for Businesses with Bad Credit

 - You’ve been in business for less than a year.

-Best for low-risk startup loans: BlueVine
+BlueVine: Best for low-risk startup loans

 BlueVine has created its niche by focusing on two types of financing: lines of credit and invoice factoring.
 A line of credit is similar to a credit card.
-You get an interest rate and a credit line, but you only have to pay interest on the funds you choose to use.
+You get an interest rate and a credit line, but you have to pay interest only on the funds you choose to use.
 This is great if you’re not sure how to anticipate your funding needs.
 And it’s a revolving line of credit, meaning when you repay, it replenishes.
 As an added bonus, BlueVine doesn’t penalize business owners for paying off the line of credit early.

-Invoice factoring only works for businesses that have outstanding invoices with and are waiting for payment from other businesses (meaning you’re a B2B business).
+Invoice factoring works only for businesses that have outstanding invoices with and are waiting for payment from other businesses (meaning you’re a B2B business).
 In other words, invoice factoring allows you to capitalize on cash flow without waiting for other businesses to pay up.
 With BlueVine, you also get to choose which invoices to fund, so you can fund those that will really help you out with your cash flow.